Print this page

 and what he had to say was very helpful.
 This is what he wrote:

-"The Right hand should assume it's typical "up" chuck as the Left hand assumes both a swung shorter note before and after the Right hand.
+Left hand assumes both a swung shorter note before and after the Right hand.
 More

 of a (L - shorter) x L,R,L. x L,R,L. thing; where the Right remains the constant "up" chuck and the left on